 Find out more about this wonderful city in my article 27 Best Things to Do in Thessaloniki.

 Boutique Hotels in Thessaloniki

-For a great value boutique hotel right in the centre of town check out The Mondernist.
-This Thessaloniki boutique hotel is in a 1920s building and features pared-back Scandinavian design.
+For a great value boutique hotel in the center of town check out The Modernist.
+This Thessaloniki boutique hotel is in a 1920s building with pared-back Scandinavian design.
 There is a roof terrace, a local therapist can come and conduct treatments in your room, and it’s in a great location.

 10 Day Greek Itinerary Summary